Starfish-develop/Starfish/README.md

 We will have to simply fix the interpolation to three parameters in this case, if we think Z will be positive.
 Likewise, if we think the model will be alpha enhanced, then we need to limit Z to less than 0.

-# Model class

-* Need own LogLam spectrum object that is fast

-## Sampling order designed in the lnprob directories/script
+* Convert DataSpectrum orders into an np.array()
+# major development work needed on SamplerStellarCheb

 There is a Sampler object, which has an emcee object instantiated for a lnprob but with the other parameters described by the args.
 Is it possible to pause a sample run and update the args?
 Yes, with some hacking.

-1. Fix up ModelInterpolator behavior, write documentation and test suite (DONE)
-2. Fix up ModelSpectrum behavior, Load spectrum, do vsini and instrument convolve properly, write documentation and test suite.
-3. Figure out downsample behavior, maybe it's a component of ModelSpectrum
-4. Implement Chebyshev comparions, including set_cheb methods
+* How do I use the dict of parameters properly in update_all?
+A method to read from var_default if parameter is not specified?
+Update problems?
+* what about alpha vs. no alpha?

+* More tests for ModelSpectrum.downsample()

+* Why is vsini allowed negative?

+* cprofile lnprob, check to see if pyFFTW wisdom and planning flags would speed htings up.

+* Do we need a Sampler class?, which basically has an __init__ (to determine nwalkers, starting parameters, etc,) pause, burn_in, etc methods?

+5. Try running Sampler by alternating between stellar parameters and cheb parameters

+* Implement error bound checking (tied to Interpolator bounds or HDF5Interface bounds)
+* Disabling sampling in certain parameters?
+For example alpha and Av

+* Functions to plot output of sampling (triangle?)
+* What about parallel treatment?
+Does this work with MPI?
+What about two different pools?
+The same pool, different lnprobs?
+# The pool is only the size as mpiexec -np 64, etc... so it will always have this many workers available.
+Basically it makes sense to have twice as many.
+We can probabyl use the same pool.

 --- might have to break here to redo creation of master HDF5 grid, or at least start dealing with Odyssey problems ---
 # Merge OOP back into Master branch.

-5. Try running Sampler by alternating between stellar parameters and cheb parameters
-6. Start implementing Covariance matrices
+6. Start implementing more non-trivial Covariance matrices
+    * How do we keep track of the parameter lists of different regions for different orders?
+Does flatten() and reshape() work?
+    * Maybe the way to do this is to instantiate a new sampler for EACH REGION, that way it only has 4 parameters and can Gibbs sample somewhat independently

 Sampler object contains